 The most deserving are charities who focus donations on serving those in need, and focus less on their own paycheck or overspending on fundraisers.
 With the many non-profit organizations available, it can be difficult to judge which to donate to.
 With this in mind, we have created a guide on how to choose a non-profit to donate to, as well as a list of some of the most responsible charities that donate to support Veterans and service members in the US.

 If you are not sure about the charity for Veterans or military that you were originally going to donate to, shop around and see if there is another that you are more comfortable with.
 Researching these non-profit organizations is easy with the steps above, and your money is valuable so make sure you are comfortable with where it goes.
 When you donate to help Veterans and servicemembers enhance their lives, your contribution is appreciated by many, no matter the size.
-For a list of Charities supporting Military and Veterans, visit our article.
+For a list of Charities supporting Military and Veterans, visit our list of Veteran & Military Charities.

 |Veterans Service Organizations Assistance||Should You Use a VSO to File a VA Claim?|